supriyapai/Yelp-Data-Analysis/README.md

 # Yelp-Data-Analysis

-Specifically analyse to the following queries:
+Specifically analyse the following queries:

 1. Summarize the number of unique reviewers by US city, by business category.
 That is, count the unique reviewers by city, by business.